 Each agreement is tailored to a couple’s particular circumstances, however, it will usually contain details of each party’s assets, and provide how they are to be dealt with in the event of a divorce.

-The short answer to this question is yes, provided it has been properly entered into.
+The short answer is yes, provided it has been properly entered into.

 In Scotland, we have specific legislation which provides that two parties can enter into a legally binding agreement about their financial position on divorce unless it is found to have been unfair or unreasonable at the time it was entered into.